rajatAS142/Rb_Assignment/README.md

 5. Mobility
 6. Vaccinations

-Silver Layer: In this layer we are doing some transformation using the tables in the bronze layer Tables Created:
+Silver Layer: In this layer we are doing some transformation using the tables in the bronze layer.
+Tables Created:
 1. Aggregated table